axiom-data-science/portal-docs/how-to/catalog/download-using-opendap.rst

 #.
 If you want, subset each variable by indices.
 The numbers are minimum:stride:maximum (the default  stride is 1, which downloads all time slices; a stride of 2 will download every second time slice, etc.).
 Add lat/lon variables if needed in your output, but in most cases this is unnecessary.
 #.
 Scroll back up to the top of the page and select Get ASCII or Get Binary.
 ASCII is the most popular from this interface.

+For more information, please see the :ref:`gridded-data-overview` section.